2021 Park Improvements

 Highlands Park

-At the May council meeting, the city council approved an agreement with Hennepin County for a $25,000 grant award for improvements to the Highlands Park playground.
-Once the equipment is ordered and a delivery estimate obtained, the city will schedule the installation.
-VOLUNTEERS will be needed to make this happen.
-If you’re interested in signing up, contact City Hall.
+At the May 2021 council meeting, the city council approved an agreement with Hennepin County for a $25,000 grant award for improvements to the Highlands Park playground.
+The improvements were completed with the help of volunteers.

 Athletic Complex

-At the April council meeting, the city council approved a Memorandum of Understanding (MOA) and a donation agreement with the Vortex Girls Fastpitch organization.
+At the April 2021 council meeting, the city council approved a Memorandum of Understanding (MOA) and a donation agreement with the Vortex Girls Fastpitch organization.
 The overall project includes three phases of improvements.
-Phase One has already begun and includes the conversion of the Phil Tabery Field from a soccer field back to a baseball/softball field.
-Also included in Phase One is the conversion of the dog park into an area for batting cages and pitching warmups.
-Dugout improvements and adding safety bases at all three fields is also included in Phase One.
-The estimated cost of the Phase One Improvements is $32,500.
+Phase One included the conversion of the Phil Tabery Field from a soccer field back to a baseball/softball field.
+Also included in Phase One was the conversion of the dog park into an area for batting cages and pitching warmups.
+Dugout improvements and adding safety bases at all three fields was also included in Phase One.
+The estimated cost of the Phase One Improvements was $32,500.
 The Vortex organization, along with their partners, agreed to donate $12,000 cash and $6,800 in labor and materials.
-The city’s portion ($13,700) will be funded through Parks Capital funds previously set aside for other park projects.
+The city’s portion ($13,700) was funded through Parks Capital funds previously set aside for other park projects.

 Check out links to the approved MOA and donation agreement below.